 Mark's class pictures are in all 4 yearbooks; the only other picture of Mark in these yearbooks appears to be the 1969 baseball team group photo.
-The late John Szponar, who was on the early 1970s Tulane University basketball teams, and later a New York Yankees official, is also in that team photo (Szponar was a senior then. and Mark a freshman).
-Not 100% sure if Mark is shown in some incidental photo(s) elsewhere in the 4 yearbooks, such as the missing graduation pictures, but he either doesn't believe so or realize.
+Not 100% sure if Mark is shown in some incidental photo(s) elsewhere in the 4 yearbooks, such as the missing graduation pictures, but he either doesn't believe so or realize it.
 Regarding the '72 yearbook, Mark never saw it or a replica of it until he discovered this website in circa 2019.

 Me, no extrovert, associated with a handful of students at best.
 No sports acclaim or anything, so I pretty much blended in with the school walls.
 Living about 8 miles away from the rural Indiana school made extra-curricular activities difficult at best, and pretty much non-existent at worst.